triton-inference-server/client/src/c++/perf_analyzer/genai-perf/docs/multi_modal.md

 # Profile Vision-Language Models with GenAI-Perf

-GenAI-Perf allows you to profile Vison-Language Models (VLM) running on [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/chat-completions)-compatible server by sending [multi-modal contents](https://platform.openai.com/docs/guides/vision) to the server.
+GenAI-Perf allows you to profile Vision-Language Models (VLM) running on [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/chat-completions)-compatible server by sending [multi-modal content](https://platform.openai.com/docs/guides/vision) to the server.
 Currently, you can send multi-modal contents with GenAI-Perf using the following two approaches:
 1. The synthetic data generation approach, where GenAI-Perf generates the multi-modal data for you.
 2. The Bring Your Own Data (BYOD) approach, where you provide GenAI-Perf with the data to send.

-Before we dive into the two approaches, you can start OpenAI API compatible server with VLM model using following command:
+Before we dive into the two approaches, you can start OpenAI API compatible server with a VLM model using following command:

 ```bash
 docker run --runtime nvidia --gpus all \